Dr. Black's Eye Associates of Southern Indiana

 More patients than ever are candidates for LASIK thanks to today’s advanced technology.
 However, even if you are not a good candidate for LASIK, there is likely another vision correction procedure that will work for you.
 Our surgeons will go over all of your options at your consultation.

-Advances in laser vision correction in the nearly 2 decades since the first LASIK procedure was performed have made the technique safer and more effective than ever before.
+Advances in laser vision correction since the first LASIK procedure was performed in 1991 have made the technique safer and more effective than ever before.
 The laser used by our eye surgeons is the fastest technology available for LASIK, an important distinction because speed is critical to producing consistently excellent results.

 The bladeless LASIK procedure performed by our surgeons uses the WaveLight® EX500 laser system, which enables them to map the unique characteristics of your eye.
 This allows true customization of your LASIK procedure because it’s based not only on your current prescription but on the precise topography of your eye as calculated by the computer-guided technology.